You are here

 The stem cells are held in the buffy coat layer which is separated from the rest of the blood and stored together with a number of individual aliquots that can be used for future testing.

 Final storage is in two individual blood bags in the vapour phase of cryogenic nitrogen.

 Cell Care has a Therapeutic Goods Administration (TGA) Licence to collect, process, store and release cord blood for all members of the family.
 The laboratory is cGMP compliant.

-Cell Care has released 2 cord blood collections for therapy of the baby that banked (autologous use) and 1 cord blood collection for family use, more than any other private bank in Australia.
 Supporting the development of science in the field of cellular therapies is one of the core aims of Cell Care: